 2:2 degree minimum in any subject

-This applies to graduates and to NHS in-service staff
+Requirements apply to graduates and NHS in-service staff

 A postgraduate qualification (MBA, Masters, PhD)